HOW TO BE A MINIMALIST WHEN YOU LOVE STUFF

 They sense when one of their own is dying, they know to guide a sick relative to its feet so that its bodyweight won’t crush the air from its lungs and their babies are little comedians as they master the use of their trunks and flap their ears wide to scare the birds.

 In short, I love elephants.
-But, as I can’t have a real one, I have collected little sculptures of elephants and other elephant paraphernalia since I was young and I now have quite a collection.
+And, as I can’t have a real one, I have collected little sculptures of elephants and other elephant paraphernalia since I was young and I now have quite a collection.

 In discovering minimalism and decluttering a huge amount of our family’s stuff that we no longer needed, want or even knew we had, I hit a stumbling block when it came to my elephants.

-How on earth would I be able to part with my collection only because it didn’t fit in with my minimalist journey?
+How on earth would I be able to part with my collection only because it (supposedly) didn’t fit in with my minimalist journey?

 I couldn’t just throw it all away or donate it to someone else because this was my collection, my choice of elephants and represented a piece of my personality and something that I cared passionately about.